Godzilla (Takashi Yamazaki): Roar

-Biography
+Film history

+Godzilla the Ride: Giant Monsters Ultimate Battle (2021)

+Godzilla arrives to confront the three-headed dragon, King Ghidorah, while the soldier receives orders to evacuate the people in an armored vehicle operated by the Special Disaster Countermeasures unit and airlifted by helicopter.
+Ghidorah and Godzilla clash, while the vehicle lands on Godzilla's side and evades the two monsters, landing on a roof to watch the monsters fight.
+Godzilla then blasts Ghdorah in the chest with its atomic breath and roars victoriously, realizing Ghidorah wasn't dead yet after seeing the last head still moving, it crushes Ghidorah's final head with its foot, splashing blue blood on the vehicle and ground before Godzilla roars victoriously.

 Godzilla Minus One (2023)

 In 1945, Godzilla first appeared on Odo Island, resembling a fifteen-meter-tall theropod-like reptile and slaughtered the inhabitants of the military base, leaving Koichi Shikishima and Sosaku Tachibana the only survivors from the attack.
 He first demolished the watchtower and killed the officer stationed there before searching for his comrades who hid in a nearby trench.
 Though he was ordered to bombard the creature with his plane's guns, Shikishima was too paralyzed by fear to do so, leading his comrades to snap and open fire on Godzilla themselves.
 Predictably, their guns only enraged the creature, who then proceeded to massacre the soldiers as soon as they scrambled out of cover.
 The one-sided battle culminated with Godzilla destroying Shikishima's plane and knocking its pilot out before leaving.

 A year later, Godzilla was caught up in Operation Crossroads and mutated into a fifty-meter-tall behemoth and proceeded to destroy the American fleet before making its way into Japanese waters.
 Due to the rising tensions between the United States and Soviet Union, the U.S. military could not deploy their forces to intercept with the beast.

 In 1947, Godzilla destroyed a ship out at the sea which was then found by Shikishima and his colleagues on board of the minesweeper Shinsei Maru at Ogasawara Islands.
 The sight of surrounding dead deep-sea fishes there alarmed Shikishima who finally revealed to his colleagues the culprit of the attack to be the same creature who laid waste upon the outpost at Odo Island back in 1945 as opposed of American forces.
 Godzilla revealed itself by ambushing the Kaishin Maru, the sister ship of Shinsei Maru which accompanied them before chasing the group.
 During the chase, they detonated both sea mines aboard the boat to stop the creature where the last mine burst inside Godzilla's mouth, severely wounding him, but the damage was quickly undone due to Godzilla's enhanced regenerative abilities.
-It was then intercepted by the heavy cruiser Takao and proceeded to battle the vessel before it managed to get the drop on it and destroy it with its heat ray, much to Shikishima and his colleague's horror and utter disbelief.
+It was then intercepted by the heavy cruiser Takao and proceeded to battle the vessel before it managed to get the drop on it and obliterate the heavy cruiser with its heat ray, much to Shikishima and his colleague's horror and utter disbelief.